London Underground: Man died after falling into gap, RAIB finds

 The RAIB found that London Underground's risk assessments did not identify extra risks caused by curved platforms at certain stops.

 The investigation found that the model used by London Underground to assess safety issues relating to what the RAIB calls the "platform-train interface" did not take into account non-fatal injuries.
-Therefore, it understated the risk to passengers in such scenarios and presented an "incomplete picture" of it.
+Therefore, the model understated the risk to passengers in such scenarios and presented an "incomplete picture" of it.

 The three recommendations made by the branch: